 About WAZA Tokyo

-The idea for WAZA Tokyo began during one of the most challenging moments in my life.
-After becoming paralyzed and transitioning to life in a wheelchair, I found unexpected joy in something simple—a single mug.
-Its beauty, texture, and warmth brought me a moment of happiness I hadn't known I needed.
-That quiet joy planted a seed.
-I realized I wanted to share that feeling with others.
+The idea for WAZA Tokyo began during one of the hardest times in my life.
+After becoming paralyzed, I found unexpected comfort in a single handcrafted mug—its beauty, warmth, and texture reminded me of the quiet joy found in everyday moments.
+That experience inspired me to share the same feeling with others.

 -